A BRIEF HISTORY OF JAPANESE HARD ROCK AND METAL

 Recently, there has been a lot of publicity around the Japanese band Babymetal.
 This trio of Japanese teens have taken the world by storm and found international success.
 Now, having said that, I’m sure many metal purists would take issue with Babymetal being to referred to as a metal band.
 You see, Babymetal is a new hybrid, mixing metal music with Japanese pop music to create a new genre of music.

 After the success of Loudness, many other new Japanese metal bands began to appear.
-Among the best known, were Anthem, EZO and X Japan (which started a new movement in rock music, called Visual Kei).
-These bands, however would struggle to reach the international level of success that Loudness had achieved.
-However, in recent years, X Japan has become recognized as a true innovator in rock music and have reached fame worldwide.
+Among the best known, were Anthem, EZO, and X Japan (which started a new movement in rock music, called Visual Kei).
+These bands, however, would struggle to reach the international level of success that Loudness had achieved.
+However, in recent years, X Japan has become recognized as a true innovator in rock music and has reached fame worldwide.

 Anthem, founded in the early 1980’s were comprised of Eizo Sakamoto (vocals), Naoto Shibata (bass), Takamasa Ohuchi (drums) and Hiroya Fukuda (guitar).
 They were wildly successful in their home country of Japan, but failed to break through to American audiences until 1987 when they released “Bound To Break”.
 By this time, lead singer, Sakamoto had decided to leave the band and was replaced by Yukio Morikawa.
 This lineup was consistent until 2000, when former Rainbow singer Graham Bonnet joined them for one album, simply called “Heavy Metal Anthem”.
 Eizo Sakamoto rejoined the band and recorded with them for a string of albums before again leaving to form the Japanese band Animetal.
 Morikawa returned and the band, most recently recorded Absolute World in 2014.

-X Japan, started a new wave of music by incorporating visual elements like heavy makeup, elaborate costumes and hairstyles, similar to the U.S. glam rock movement, but purely Japanese in style.
-X Japan was not widely known of outside of Asia for many years, but have steadily built a loyal following of fans worldwide.
-Unfortunately, they received the most press, for the tragic death of guitarist, Hide who was well loved and wildly popular in Japan and now is recognized for his talents around the world.
-X Japan have only released 5 full length albums throughout their long career and are lead by the charismatic drummer, Yoshiki.
+X Japan, started a new wave of music by incorporating visual elements like heavy makeup, elaborate costumes, and hairstyles, similar to the U.S. glam rock movement, but purely Japanese in style.
+X Japan was not widely known outside of Asia for many years but has steadily built a loyal following of fans worldwide.
+Unfortunately, they received the most press, for the tragic death of guitarist, Hide who was well-loved and wildly popular in Japan and now is recognized for his talents around the world.
+X Japan has only released 5 full-length albums throughout their long career and are led by the charismatic drummer, Yoshiki.
 The band still does a tribute to their fallen band member Hide in each live performance.

-Dead End is another Japanese metal which also incorporated the visual kei style.
-They were signed to an American label in the 80’s but only found a small amount of success with American audiences when their Dance Macabre single from the “Ghost Of Romance” album was given airplay on MTV.
-They continue to be popular in Japan as well other parts of the world.
+Dead End is another Japanese metal that also incorporated the visual kei style.
+They were signed to an American label in the ’80s but only found a small amount of success with American audiences when their Dance Macabre single from the “Ghost Of Romance” album was given airplay on MTV.
+They continue to be popular in Japan as well as other parts of the world.